 We are aware that green space owners and managers may be uncertain on how to act in the best interests of those who use and enjoy their spaces.
-Current UK Government advice is that people should stay at home as much as possible, but can go out for physical activity, such as a walk, cycle or run.
-Whilst parts of spaces such as play areas and outdoor gyms are taped off or otherwise closed to prevent public use, there is no directive to close parks and green spaces themselves.
-In fact, green spaces are important places to ensure everyone can exercise, get fresh air and continue enjoying the natural world around us at a time when we are all spending more time indoors.
+Whilst parts of spaces such as play areas and outdoor gyms should remain taped off or otherwise closed to prevent public use, there is no directive to close parks and green spaces themselves.
+In fact, green spaces are important places to ensure everyone can exercise, get fresh air and continue enjoying the natural world around us.

 Fields in Trust are aware that some landowners have taken the decision to close all or part of their parks and green spaces or otherwise limit access.
 We would not recommend full closure of green spaces unless absolutely necessary and where other measures were or would be ineffective.
 The final decision over any closure to a space is for the green space managers locally and could depend on whether the layout of the space allows for suitable social distancing for users as well as considerations over whether closure of one green space will lead to higher concentrations of people using other nearby spaces, inhibiting social distancing.

-This guidance from the UK Government is correct and current as of noon on Wednesday 13th May.
-Guidance from devolved administrations may vary - you should refer to your appropriate national guidance which can be can be found:
+General guidance and advice on management of public spaces, including parks, may vary between Home Nations - you should refer to your appropriate national guidance which can be can be found:

-To aid people in maintaining social distancing whilst enjoying your local park or green space you could place tape or chalk marks on paths at two-metre intervals.
+To aid people in maintaining social distancing whilst enjoying your local park or green space you could place tape or chalk marks on paths at appropriate intervals.